 Tenure Reduction Option.
-A bargaining unit faculty member must sign up for the tenure reduction option at least one term but not more than three years prior to his or her expected retirement from the University.
-The bargaining unit faculty member will receive a one-time increase of 6% of his or her base salary effective at the beginning of the academic term following the signing of a TRP letter of agreement with the Provost or designee.
+A bargaining unit faculty member must sign up for the tenure reduction option at least one term but not more than three years prior to their expected retirement from the University.
+The bargaining unit faculty member will receive a one-time increase of 6% of their base salary effective at the beginning of the academic term following the signing of a TRP letter of agreement with the Provost or designee.

 After the faculty member's retirement, the faculty member is eligible to work with reduced tenure (0.33 annual FTE for 9-month employees, 0.25 annual FTE for 12-month employees) on agreed-upon TRP assignments for five years.
 Department and unit heads will determine the TRP assignments in consultation with the retired bargaining unit faculty member.
-It is the responsibility of the bargaining unit faculty member to ensure that he or she does not work more hours or earn more income per year than is allowed by his or her retirement plan.
+It is the responsibility of the bargaining unit faculty member to ensure that they do not work more hours or earn more income per year than is allowed by their retirement plan.

 Tenure Relinquishment Option.
 A bargaining unit faculty member must sign up for the tenure relinquishment option at least one term but not more than three years prior to expected retirement from the university.
-The bargaining unit faculty member will receive a one-time salary increase of 6% of his or her base salary effective at the beginning of the academic term following the signing of a tenure relinquishment letter of agreement with the Provost or designee.
+The bargaining unit faculty member will receive a one-time salary increase of 6% of their base salary effective at the beginning of the academic term following the signing of a tenure relinquishment letter of agreement with the Provost or designee.
 Bargaining unit faculty members electing the tenure relinquishment option do not have the automatic right to receive any post retirement appointments.